 Complete Your Information Memorandum

-In order to attract investments with Leapfunder, you need a clear plan in the form of an Information Memorandum - a document similar to a business plan including anticipated risks, financial details of the Leapfunder Notes you are offering, a financial plan, etc. You must also form a legal entity for your business (i.e. B.V. or U.G.) before your Leapfunder Campaign can start.
+In order to attract investments with Leapfunder, you need a clear plan in the form of an Information Memorandum.
+That’s a document that contains your business plan, gives an overview of anticipated risks, and lays down the detailed financial terms of the investment round that you are offering.
+Of course you also need a legal entity in your jurisdiction (so a B.V., U.G., AB, IVS, or whatever) before your Leapfunder campaign can start.

-When your campaign starts, you can begin pledging Leapfunder Notes to investors who participate in your funding round.
-Leapfunder Notes are Convertible Notes with some features that your investors will be very interested in, learn more about them here.
+When your campaign starts, you can begin attracting investment.
+You can choose to use a convertible note in the form of the Leapfunder Note.
+Leapfunder Notes have some features that your investors will be very interested in learn more about them here.

 Example: An entrepreneur sees an opportunity to develop a software application for the healthcare industry and decides to raise investment with Leapfunder.